 If the job search is not going well for you, there are several ways through which you can improve your hireability.

-We assume you’re regularly updating your resume and cover letter and tailoring them to the job description.
+We assume you regularly update your resume and cover letter and tailor them to the job description.
 We assume you’ve researched how to dress for the interview, and that you’ve got a profile set up on LinkedIn.

 If you’re still having trouble, you might consider changing some of your habits.
 Regular habits affect both you, and people’s perception of you.
 And we can always improve on what we’re doing.